Federal Judge In Manafort Trial Scolds Mueller Prosecutors Over Their Actual Motivation

 — Alex Pfeiffer (@PfeifferDC) May 4, 2018

-Perhaps reflecting his thoughts about the actual intent of the Manafort prosecution, Judge Ellis also wondered why Meuller retained the Paul Manafort case, however, while handing off the Michael Cohen case to federal prosecutors in Manhattan.
+Perhaps reflecting his thoughts about the actual intent of the Manafort prosecution, Judge Ellis also wondered why Meuller retained the Paul Manafort case while handing off the Michael Cohen case to federal prosecutors in Manhattan.
 The judge also floated the idea of transferring the Manafort case to the U.S. Attorney in the Eastern District of Virginia.

 Parenthetically, Special Counsel Robert Mueller has never publicly explained why most, if not all, of the attorneys hired in the Russia collusion investigation have ties to Hillary Clinton or Barack Obama.
 Paul Manafort came under scrutiny by the Obama Justice Department four years ago, but no charges were ever filed, The Daily Caller recalled.